Bobby Moffett: Return to regional circuit

 Moffett faced Charles Cheeks III at Fury FC 57 on February 11, 2022.
 He won the bout via unanimous decision.

-Moffett faced Austin Wourms on November 4, 2022 at Freedom Fight Night 3, winning the bout via brabo choke in the first round.
+Moffett faced Austin Wourms on November 4, 2022, at Freedom Fight Night 3, winning the bout via brabo choke in the first round.

+Moffett then faced Daniel Soto in the main event of Ringside Union Fighting 4 on April 22, 2024.
+He won the fight via rear-naked choke in just 22 seconds.

 Personal life

-Bobby and his wife Yulissa have a daughter, Camila (born 2021).
+Bobby and his wife Yulissa have a daughter.